PythonRSAS/pythonrsas.github.io/_posts/2020-01-08-11-Interpretable-AI-XAI.md

    <figcaption>Photo by Biduan Ji 纪碧端</figcaption>
 </figure>

-In linear regression, there has been well-established theory and diagnostics on how a model works, such as the model statement y = a + bX, confidence interval, p-value and etc.
+In linear regression, there has been well-established theory and diagnostics on how a model works, such as the model statement y = a + bX, confidence interval, p-value (assuming x is not relevant what's the chance of having this kind of relationship to y) and etc.

-In linear regression and situations where linear regression are used (in neural network as well) balance of bias and variance can be strived for using regularizers to prevent overfitting, and instability due to multicollinearity.
+In linear regression and situations where linear regression are used (in neural network as well) balance of bias and variance can be strived for by using regularizers to prevent overfitting and instability due to multicollinearity.

 So, yes, machine learning is powerful leveraging computing power and data.
 But then, why should anyone just accept black boxes and expect less from the ML/AI models?